Football News

 Charlie George watched Arsenal from the terraces as a boy.
 As a man, he wrote himself into the club’s history books with one of the most iconic FA Cup moments ever.

-Charlie George’s moment of glory came in the 1971 FA Cup final against Liverpool when he scored the winning goal in extra time, etching his name in Arsenal folklore with his strike and celebration.
-Lying flat on the Wembley turf with arms outstretched, it has become an enduring image in English football history.
+George’s moment of glory came in the 1971 FA Cup final against Liverpool, when he scored the winning goal in extra-time, etching his name in Arsenal folklore with his strike and celebration.
+Lying flat on the Wembley turf with arms outstretched, his celebration has gone on to become an enduring image in English football history.

-In addition to his heroics in the FA Cup final, George’s performances for Arsenal showcased his technical ability and flair.
-His skill on the ball, powerful shooting and creativity made him a key player in the team’s attacking play.
-While injuries affected just how good he would become, George will forever be remembered as one of the first fans labelled as ‘The King of Highbury’.
+In addition to his heroics in that FA Cup final, George’s performances for Arsenal showcased his technical ability and flair.
+His skill on the ball, powerful shooting, and creativity made him a key player in the team’s attacking play.
+While injuries affected just how good he would become, George will forever be remembered as one of the first players the fans labelled “The King of Highbury”.

 #8 Robert Pires